gurubagawan/ada-test/README.md

 ### Challenge 1

-Build a front end component that displays information from the /nodes endpoint according to the specification outlined in the design documents.
+Build a frontend component that displays information from the /nodes endpoint according to the specification outlined in the design documents.

 - When you click on an item in the list view on the left side of the app, a space between that cell and the cell beneath it should show that `node`s `connections`.